kdfuzzy/FusionUI/Themes.md

 })
 ```

-Now, Fusion will use you
+Now, Fusion will use your custom theme instead of a preset one. 🎨✨